-much trouble – or if you were relieved that you didn’t have to
+If setting the Thanksgiving table was just too much trouble – or if you were relieved that you did not have to drag out your good dishes – maybe your storage needs tweaking.

-be as simple or nearly as simple to find and use your special china as it is your everyday dishware.
+When you do have a special occasion, it should be as simple or nearly as simple to find and use your special china as it is your everyday dishware.

-In this first picture, you will see china stored openly in a
+In this first picture, you will see china stored openly in a spare kitchen cabinet.

-for serving platters, trays, crystal, chip and dip sets and all the many things we find hard to store.
+This also reserves the china cabinet for serving platters, trays, crystal, chip and dip sets and all the many things we find hard to store.

 This second picture shows china in quilted zipper storage bags.